jjfeng/jjfeng.github.io/joining.md

 The post-doctoral researcher/data scientist position requires at least a PhD degree or equivalent in data science, (bio)statistics, computer science, or another relevant field.
 We are looking for someone who:
 * has experience in training and testing ML algorithms for large datasets
-* has experience in methodological development and can perform independent research
+* has experience in methodological development and can perform independent research, with a strong and relevant publication record
-* has interest in analyzing Electronic Health Record (EHR) data and natural language processing
+* has interest in analyzing Electronic Health Record (EHR) data and natural language processing (prior experience is a plus)
 * has experience in developing in a Linux environment, using git-based workflows, writing Python, using high-performance computing
 * is able to work collaboratively with a team